 Sweet and spicy smells waft through the streets of Georgetown as noodle carts steam into the night.
-Famous the world over, the food in Penang is as diverse as the cultures that make it so special.
+Famous the world over, the food in Penang is as diverse as the cultures that make it so unique.
 No other place on Earth can boast the cultural melting pot that makes Penang food so unique.

 The best elements from Malay, Chinese, Indian, and even Indonesian food have been fused together to create dishes that you will be craving for months after your trip!
 The availability of fresh seafood - Penang is an island - and the spicy influence from nearby Thailand will make you count the minutes between meals.

-Penagites love to share their fanatical obsession of food with the rest of the world.
+Penagites love to share their passionate obsession of food with the rest of the world.
 One night of sampling the unique local treats in Georgetown will make even the most skeptical foodie a believer!

 Unique Penang Foods to Try

-- Assam Laksa: Laksa, a favorite food in Kuching, is popular all over Malaysia.
+- Assam Laksa: Laksa, a favorite food in Kuching, is famous all over Malaysia.
 However, the assam laksa found in Penang stands out with its spicy and sour fishy taste.
 Thin rice vermicelli noodles are added to a mackerel broth seasoned with lemongrass, chillies, and tamarind.
 Assam laksa has a unique taste that is sure to be a new experience.
 Read more about laksa.

 - Otak-Otak: Penang's version of this delicious fishcake dish is distinctly different in that the fish is steamed in banana leaves with coconut milk.